 English researchers surveyed the sexual frequency of 918 reasonably healthy male residents of the Welsh village, Caerphilly, who were 45 to 59 when the study began (1979-83).
-A decade later, they checked back with the men when they were then 55 to 69.
-One hundred fifty had died, 67 from heart attack and 83 from other causes.
-They correlated the men’s sexual frequency from the original survey with their death or survival 10 years later.
-Compared with the men who had sex just once a month, those who reported it twice a week had only half the death rate.
-For the entire group, as sexual frequency increased, risk of death decreased.
+A decade later, they checked back with the men, when they were aged 55 to 69.
+Of the group studied, 150 had died—67 from heart attack and 83 from other causes.
+The researchers then correlated the men’s sexual frequency as reported in the original survey with their death or survival 10 years later.
+Compared with men who had had sex just once a month, those who reported having it twice a week had only half the death rate.
+For the entire group, as an individual's sexual frequency increased, his risk of death decreased.

-When this study was published, critics pounced, saying that sex is a sign of good health, so it probably wasn’t the sex that extended the men’s lives, but the fact that they were healthier to begin with and as a result, had more sex.
+When this study was published, critics pounced, arguing that sex is a sign of good health, so it probably wasn’t the sex that extended the men’s lives, but the fact that they were healthier to begin with, and as a result, had more sex.

 Perhaps, but among the men with the highest and lowest sexual frequencies, there were no significant differences in smoking, weight, blood pressure, or heart disease.
 So compared with the least sexual men, the most sexual did not appear to be significantly healthier.

-The only health difference involved cholesterol.
-Some men were high, others low.
-But we would expect the men with the highest cholesterol to have a high death rate from heart attack.
-In fact, high-cholesterol men in the group with the greatest sexual frequency had among lowest death rates from heart disease.
+The only health difference involved cholesterol — some men were high, others low.
+But we would expect the men with the highest cholesterol to have a higher death rate from heart attack.
+In fact, high-cholesterol men in the group with the greatest sexual frequency had among the lowest death rates from heart disease.
 The researchers’ conclusion: In middle-aged men, regular sex helps prevent death.

 Why would sex prolong life?
 There are several possible explanations:

 • Frequent sex means an intimate relationship.
 Many studies show that close personal ties enhance health and extend longevity.

 • Sex is exercise, and regular exercise is a cornerstone of health.